 - My Best Buy Visa Gold

-The card you get depends on your creditworthiness, so don’t automatically assume you’ll get a the card you want.
+The card you get depends on your creditworthiness, so don’t automatically assume you’ll get the card you want.

 Perks of Best Buy Credit Cards